What Is a Drug Intervention?

 Another situation that might require the help of a specialist is when the addict has self-destructive tendencies and problems with depression.
 Someone who has had suicidal thoughts or attempts in the past may not react well to an intervention and could become a danger to themselves.
 You don’t want to risk this person attempting suicide or otherwise harming themselves as a reaction to things you tell them at an intervention.

-In most cases you should also hire a specialist when the person has a more complicated type of addiction such as when they are abusing multiple different drugs.
-Someone who is addicted to more than one mood-altering substances can be more volatile and difficult to handle.
+In most cases, you should hire a specialist when the person has a more complicated type of addiction such as when they are abusing multiple different drugs.
+Someone who is addicted to more than one mood-altering substance could be more volatile and difficult to handle.
 A specialist will know how to approach this person about quitting their addictions.

-Whether you decide to set up your own intervention or enlist the help of a specialist because of certain circumstances, the most important element is getting the addict into rehab.
+Whether you decide to set up your own intervention or enlist the help of a specialist, the most important thing is getting the addict into rehab.
 Always remember that the addict needs to agree to a treatment center and enroll right away so that no time is wasted.
-You should already have a specific rehab facility in mind before the intervention takes place so that they won’t hesitate and lose their resolve if too much time passes.
+You should already have a specific rehab facility in mind before the intervention takes place so that they won’t hesitate and lose their resolve.

-No matter what type of intervention you have, make sure that you have the addict’s best interests in mind so that they can achieve a full and lasting recovery.
+No matter what type of intervention you make, make sure that you have the addict’s best interests in mind so that they can achieve a full and lasting recovery.

 A professional interventionist is also better equipped to explain just what treatment will look like, and why the person needs it.
-A substance abuse intervention has the potential to come across in the wrong way, and a professional interventionist will keep it on track throughout, preventing the wrong message coming across, and helping everyone come to the best possible solution.
+A substance abuse intervention has the potential to come across in the wrong way, and a professional interventionist will keep it on track, preventing the wrong message coming across, helping everyone come to the best possible solution.